S-3.The Magnetic Sun

 was an early indication that on the atomic scale the laws of physics were quite different.
 Furthermore, it suggested that the new laws were intimately connected with a new physical constant, now known (for reasons discussed below) as "Planck's constant" h.
 To an accuracy of 6 decimals

-Much of the physics of the 20th century involves atomic phenomena, an area rarely covered in high school or beginning college, where studies stress "classical physics" based on the laws of Newton and Maxwell; Indeed, with the limited time available in physics classes, even that part of physics is only partially covered.
+Much of the physics of the 20th century involves atomic phenomena, an area rarely covered in high school or beginning college, where studies stress "classical physics" based on the laws of Newton and Maxwell; indeed, with the limited time available in physics classes, even that part of physics is only partially covered.
 Classical physics is indeed more relevant to most engineering applications.
-Furthermore, the mathematical tools involved in the "new physics," the mathematics of wave functions, are only taught in classes on advanced calculus.
+Furthermore, the mathematical tools involved in the "new physics," the mathematics of wave functions, are only taught in classes on advanced calculus (while these sites try to be calculus-free).
 Thus a gap is almost inevitable.

 This overview will not close that gap: at most, it can present some of the framework of the physics of the atomic level.
 As in other parts of "From Stargazers to Starships," here too the pattern is outlined by a history of its discoveries.